bhartl/docker-tutorial/Readme.md

 # Docker with [Mosh](https://www.youtube.com/watch?v=pTFZFxd4hOI)
 a beginners-to-pro hands-on tutorial by [*Mosh Hamedani*](codewithmosh.com), implemented by [B. Hartl](bhartl.github.io).

-**Prerequisites**:
-- 3 months of programming experience
-- basic knowledge of front- and backend terminologies, git-commands

 ## What is Docker?
 A platform for **building**, **running** and **shipping** applications - so if a software is running on your docker-machine, it will also run on others like it.